 If you are struggling with the appearance of sagging breasts, whether due to age or after breastfeeding, or due to genetics, a breast lift makes it possible to have youthful, firm, higher breasts once again.
 The main issue is the quality and experience of your plastic surgeon.
-At Athenix in Los Angeles, we are known for achieving truly beautiful surgical outcomes.
+At Athenix, we are known for achieving truly beautiful surgical outcomes.

 How is a breast lift performed?

 The type of procedure is based upon the patient.
 The incision placement will be based upon the degree of sagging that has occurred.
 The incisions are often placed around the nipple area, but in some cases of extreme sagging, there may be an incision from center of nipple to the bottom of the breast.

 What is the recovery time from a breast lift?